-Walking before or after meals promotes healthy metabolic activity, but walking before the body has ingested food enacts different chemical reactions than walking after the body has begun digesting the food.
-No matter whether you decide to walk before or after a meal, whenever you participate in physical activity appropriate for your age and condition you are enhancing your overall health.
+Taking a walk before or after eating promotes healthy metabolic activity, but walking before the body has ingested food enacts different chemical reactions than walking after the body has begun digesting the food.
+No matter whether you decide to walk before or after dinner or another meal, remember that whenever you participate in physical activity appropriate for your age and condition, you're enhancing your overall health.

 Walking Before a Meal

 Walking within a half hour or so of eating a meal decreases the amount of sugar and fats that accumulate in the blood after eating, especially when they originate from foods high in protein or carbohydrates.
 Physical activity also stimulates your metabolism, which burns energy and calories.

 According to a 2006 study published in Applied Physiology, Nutrition, and Metabolism, people who walked prior to putting any food in their stomachs and walked hard enough to perspire burned more fat than those who walked after eating.